-- 2) Preliminary Investigation: If the Board determines that a complaint is within the scope of RCW 70.05.120, and merits further review, the Board may direct members and/or staff to conduct a preliminary investigation.
-The Board may designate identify a sponsor Bboard member to oversee be available for consultation with staff activities.
-The during the preliminary investigation.
+- 2) Preliminary Investigation: If the Board determines that a complaint is within the scope of RCW 70.05.120, and merits further review, the Board may direct staff to conduct a preliminary investigation.
+The Board may identify a Board member to be available for consultation with staff during the preliminary investigation.
 This Board member will recuse themselves as necessary from further participation in resolution of the complaint.
-The Board may direct staff to hire a third-party investigator to conduct the preliminary investigation when necessary to avoid a potential conflict of interest with the Board. - The preliminary investigation may include, but may not be limited to: a review of relevant statutory and rule authorities; gathering other background information and evidence; and interviewing the complainant, witnesses, or named parties/individuals regarding the local health official named in the complaint, and others regarding the complainant's allegations.
-Background information includes, but is not limited to, laws, rules, court decisions, and documents submitted by the complainant and local health jurisdiction official named in the complaint, and other state or local entities involved in the complaint.
-Board staff may interview witnesses, any parties named or implicated in the complaint, In addition to conducting interviews, the individual(s) designated to conduct the investigation may consult with content or industry experts, and consult with appropriate representatives of named or implicated agencies, and others as appropriate.
-The Board may request the Department of Health to provide assistance in conducting the preliminary investigation. - 3) Findings: The sponsor and boardBoard staff or a third-party investigator assigned to conduct the investigation shallwill present the findings of the preliminary investigation and a recommendation for Board consideration at a regular Bboard meeting.
-As described above, Bboard staff shallwill notify the complainant and subject local health official of the date and time of the Bboard meeting at which the Board will review findings.
-The complainant and may request that they local health official named in the complaint will be given the opportunity to provide comment at the meeting. - 4) Determination: Review of Findings Based on the findings of the preliminary investigation, the boardBoard will make a determination regarding the complaintdetermine how to proceed.
-For example, it may request further information if it cannot reach a conclusion based on the results of the preliminary investigation; close the complaint if it concludes that the local health officer or administrative officer did notfail refuse or fail to obey or enforce the provisions of chapter 70.05, 70.24 or 70.46 RCW, or the state board of health Board rules, regulations, or orders; or, if it determines that the local health officer or administrative officer failed to obey or enforce the provisions of chapter 70.05, 70.24 or 70.46 RCW, or the state board of health rules or orders, direct the officer to remedy the failure; or, if necessary, hold a hearing under the Administrative Procedure Act (APA), chapter 34.05 RCW regarding the officer's removalto determine if the local officer is guilty of the alleged acts.

-5) Hearing: If the Board determines that a hearing is necessary, it will be held pursuant to the provisions of chapter 34.05 RCW.

-- 5) Hearing: If a hearing is called, the Board will designate a presiding officer for the proceedings in accordance with RCW 34.05.425.
+The Board may direct staff to hire a third-party investigator to conduct the preliminary investigation when necessary to avoid a potential conflict of interest with the Board.
+The preliminary investigation may include but may not be limited to: a review of relevant statutory and rule authorities; gathering other background information and evidence; and interviewing the complainant, the local health official named in the complaint, and others regarding the complainant's allegations.
+Background information includes, but is not limited to, laws, rules, court decisions, and documents submitted by the complainant and local health official named in the complaint, and other state or local entities involved or implicated in the complaint.
+In addition to conducting interviews, the individual(s) designated to conduct the investigation may consult with content or industry experts, appropriate representatives of named or implicated agencies, and others as appropriate.
+The Board may request the Department of Health to provide assistance in conducting the preliminary investigation. - 3) Findings: Board staff or a third-party investigator assigned to conduct the investigation will present the findings of the preliminary investigation and a recommendation for Board consideration at a Board meeting.
+As described above, Board staff will notify the complainant and subject local health official of the date and time of the Board meeting at which the Board will review findings.
+The complainant and local health official named in the complaint will be given the opportunity to provide comment at the meeting. - 4) Review of Findings Based on the findings of the preliminary investigation, the Board will determine how to proceed.
+For example, it may request further information if it cannot reach a conclusion based on the results of the preliminary investigation; close the complaint if it concludes that the local health officer or administrative officer did not refuse or fail to obey or enforce the provisions of chapter 70.05, 70.24 or 70.46 RCW, or Board rules, regulations, or orders; or, hold a hearing under the Administrative Procedure Act (APA), chapter 34.05 RCW to determine if the local officer is guilty of the alleged acts. - 5) Hearing: If a hearing is called, the Board will designate a presiding officer for the proceedings in accordance with RCW 34.05.425.
 The Board, members of the Board, or an Administrative Law Judge (ALJ) with the Office of Administrative Hearings (OAH) may serve as the presiding officer.
 If an ALJ is designated, the Board will determine the scope of the ALJ's duties at that time.
 The ALJ's scope of duties may include presiding over the hearing and/or serving as decision maker.
 If an ALJ is involved, OAH will schedule the proceedings.
-The proceedings will be conducted in accordance with the APA and applicable procedural rules. - 6) Notice of Final Disposition: Unless the Board has called a hearing and OAH has notified the local health official named in the complaint(s) of the final disposition, the Board will notify the complainant(s) and the local health official of the final disposition of the complaint.
+The proceedings will be conducted in accordance with the APA and applicable procedural rules.

+6) Notice of Final Disposition: Unless the Board has called a hearing and OAH has notified the local health official named in the complaint(s) of the final disposition, the Board will notify the complainant(s) and the local health official of the final disposition of the complaint.